ostin-project/ostin-kernel/documentation/sysfuncs.md

   * Events prohibited in the mask are saved anyway, when come; they are simply not informed with event functions.
   * Event functions take into account the mask on moment of function call, not on moment of event arrival.

-## Function 41: Get IRQ Owner

-Parameters:

-  * eax = 41 - function number
-  * ebx = IRQ number, 0..15

-Returned value:

-  * eax = owner PID
-  * eax = 0, if there is no owner
-  * eax = -1 for incorrect ebx

-## Function Group 42: Work With IRQ Data

-When an IRQ occurs, the system reads data from ports indicated earlier by function 44 and writes this data to internal buffer.
-This function reads out data from that buffer.

-### Function 42.0: Read Data

-Parameters:

-  * eax = 42 - function number
-  * bl = IRQ number, 0..15
-  * bh = 0 - subfunction number
-  * rest of ebx must be zeroed
-  * ecx = pointer to a buffer with size not less than 4000 bytes

-Returned value: (use value of eax to distinguish)

-  * if the thread is not IRQ owner (or IRQ number is incorrect): eax = -1
-  * if there is no data: eax = 0
-  * if all is ok: eax = size of data read (in bytes)

-### Function 42.1: Get Size of Data in Buffer

-Parameters:

-  * eax = 42 - function number
-  * bl = IRQ number, 0..15
-  * bh = 2 - subfunction number
-  * rest of ebx must be zeroed

-Returned value:

-  * if the thread is not IRQ owner (or IRQ number is incorrect): eax = -1
-  * otherwise eax = size of data in buffer

-Remarks:

-  * Previously the thread must reserve indicated IRQ for itself by function 45.
-  * The size of data buffer is 4000 bytes, on overflow "fresh" data cease to be written in the buffer.

 ## Function Group 43: Input/Output to a Port

 ### Output Data to Port